 CC 1-8 Value controls the values that are sent for the CC commands, which are specified on the AMP (CC SELECT) page.
 These parameters default value is OFF.
 Press [TRIG] + DATA ENTRY knobs to activate the parameters and then set a value.
 (OFF, 0-127)

 12.5 AMP PAGE (CC SELECT)

 Here you select the eight CC commands whose values are controlled by the parameters on the FLTR PAGE (CC VALUE) page.
-Press the corresponding knob or [ENTER/YES] to activate the parameter change.

 Press [AMP] to access this parameter page.